Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ## **2. The What and the Why**
 ## 3. The How

-^ N: any questions about disability as a spectrum Let's talk about what inclusive design is.
+^ N: any questions about disability as a spectrum?
+Let's talk about what inclusive design is.

 ---